eralpship/web-dev-workshop/docs/adding-pages.md

 }
 ```

-Now when you go to `localhost:8000` you should see a page has the title "Home Page" and has a link to weather page.

-Clicking it will take you to `/weather` page.
+When you go to `localhost:8000` you should see a page with the title "Home Page" and a link to a weather page.
+Clicking it will take you to the `/weather` page.

-You can click back in your browser to go back to `/` the Home page.
+You can click back in your browser to go back to the root path `/` , our Home page.

-If you go to any other path than `/` or `/weather`, `NotFoundPage` will be rendered.
+If you go to any other path than `/` or `/weather`, the `NotFoundPage` will be rendered.

 ![router init](assets/router-init.gif)